 Discussion about the history of letterpress printing and typography, with a chance to hold a piece of 4,000-year-old cuneiform, and examine examples of early printing, and a Gutenberg Bible page printed from contemporary handset metal type

 Presentation of contemporary creative letterpress work, including books, posters, cards, invitations

-A tour our 2,200 square foot facility with 2 iron hand presses, 2 Vandercook cylinder presses, floor-model and tabletop platen presses, an Intertype linecaster and antique wood and metal type cases
+A tour our 2,200 square foot facility with 2 iron hand presses, 2 Vandercook cylinder presses, floor-model and tabletop platen presses, an Intertype C4 linecaster, and 600 cases of antique wood and metal type cases

 An explanation of handsetting wood and metal type, the use of California Job Cases, composing sticks, etc.

 CLICK HERE TO LINK TO OUR WORKSHOP REGISTRATION PAGE AND LOOK FOR STUDIO TOUR OFFERINGS.
 To set up something special for your group of 6 or more, please email us with a couple of suggested dates.
 We are happy to offer these on weekdays or evenings.
 With enough advance notice, we can adjust our typical weekend workshop schedule.